VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/05 Conditions/07 Exercises/L1-01-Is-Senior-Citizen /01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "age" with integer value Write an algorithm to print the suitable output for the give age
+By default declare a variable as "age" with integer value Write an algorithm to print the suitable output for the give age

 ## Rules